evergrande88/XiuyuanXiong.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+##Conference
-Xiuyuan Xiong, Kuiying Deng, Jiale Wu, Yixiong Cui.
-Distribution pattern analysis of passing and receiving locations during the 2022 FIFA World Cup using the measure of spatial entropy.
-International Journal of Performance Analysis in Sport (Out for review).
+**Xiuyuan Xiong**, Kuiying Deng, Jiale Wu, Yixiong Cui.
+Distribution pattern analysis of passing and receiving locations during the 2022 FIFA World Cup using the measure of spatial entropy. *International Journal of Performance Analysis in Sport* (Out for review).
+##Journal Article

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}